Asian shares higher after S&P 500 tops 4,000 points

 Technology stocks benefited from another drop in bond yields, which have been the driving force for the market for several weeks.
 The yield on the 10-year U.S. Treasury note fell to 1.67% from 1.73% the day before.
 Higher bond yields make stocks seem more expensive by comparison, and tech stocks are among the most expensive after their significant rise last year.

 The rally capped a holiday-shortened week for the stock market.
-U.S. stock exchanges will be closed in observance of Good Friday, though bond trading will be open for half a day, closing at noon Eastern time.
+U.S. stock exchanges were to be closed in observance of Good Friday, though bond trading was to be open for half a day, closing at noon Eastern time.

 Companies that would benefit from greater sales of electric vehicles also rose Thursday, a day after President Joe Biden outlined various measures to support their use as part of his massive infrastructure plan.
 Part of that plan includes installation of thousands of additional charging stations around the country.
 Electric vehicle charger operator ChargePoint gained 11.8%.